A. Philip Randolph: Early career

 Shortly after Randolph's marriage, he helped organize the Shakespearean Society in Harlem.
 With them he played the roles of Hamlet, Othello, and Romeo, among others.
-Randolph aimed to become an actor but gave up after failing to win his parents' approval.In New York, Randolph became familiar with socialism and the ideologies espoused by the Industrial Workers of the World.
-He met Columbia University Law student Chandler Owen, and the two developed a synthesis of Marxist economics and the sociological ideas of Lester Frank Ward, arguing that people could only be free if not subject to economic deprivation.
-At this point, Randolph developed what would become his distinctive form of civil rights activism, which emphasized the importance of collective action as a way for black people to gain legal and economic equality.
+Randolph aimed to become an actor but gave up after failing to win his parents' approval.
+Randolph's background as a Shakespearean actor gave him a "deep, resonant voice" that he used to considerable effect in his speeches while his dignified, "courtly" bearing assisted with negotiations.

+In New York, Randolph became familiar with socialism and the ideologies espoused by the Industrial Workers of the World.
+He met Columbia University law student Chandler Owen, and the two developed a synthesis of Marxist economics and the sociological ideas of Lester Frank Ward, arguing that people could be free only if not subject to economic deprivation.
+At this point, Randolph developed what became his distinctive form of civil rights activism, which emphasized the importance of collective action as a way for black people to gain legal and economic equality.
 To this end, he and Owen opened an employment office in Harlem to provide job training for southern migrants and encourage them to join trade unions.

 Like others in the labor movement, Randolph favored immigration restriction.
 He opposed African Americans' having to compete with people willing to work for low wages.
-Unlike other immigration restrictionists, however, he rejected the notions of racial hierarchy that became popular in the 1920s.
+But unlike other immigration restrictionists, he rejected the notions of racial hierarchy that became popular in the 1920s.

-In 1917, Randolph and Chandler Owen founded The Messenger with the help of the Socialist Party of America.
-It was a radical monthly magazine, which campaigned against lynching, opposed U.S. participation in World War I, urged African Americans to resist being drafted, to fight for an integrated society, and urged them to join radical unions.
+In 1917, Randolph and Owen founded The Messenger with the help of the Socialist Party of America.
+It was a radical monthly magazine that campaigned against lynching, opposed U.S. participation in World War I, and urged African Americans to resist being drafted, fight for an integrated society, and join radical unions.
 The Department of Justice called The Messenger "the most able and the most dangerous of all the Negro publications."
-When The Messenger began publishing the work of black poets and authors, a critic called it "one of the most brilliantly edited magazines in the history of Negro journalism."
+When it began publishing the work of black poets and authors, a critic called it "one of the most brilliantly edited magazines in the history of Negro journalism."

-Soon thereafter, however, the editorial staff of The Messenger became divided by three issues – the growing rift between West Indian and African Americans, support for the Bolshevik revolution, and support for Marcus Garvey's Back-to-Africa movement.
-In 1919, most West Indian radicals joined the new Communist Party, while African-American leftists – Randolph included – mostly supported the Socialist Party.
+Soon thereafter, the editorial staff of The Messenger became divided by three issues: the growing rift between West Indian and African Americans, support for the Bolshevik revolution, and support for Marcus Garvey's Back-to-Africa movement.
+In 1919, most West Indian radicals joined the new Communist Party, while African-American leftists—Randolph included—mostly supported the Socialist Party.
 The infighting left The Messenger short of financial support, and it went into decline.

-Randolph ran on the Socialist Party ticket for New York State Comptroller in 1920, and for Secretary of State of New York in 1922, unsuccessfully.
+Randolph unsuccessfully ran on the Socialist Party ticket for New York State Comptroller in 1920 and for Secretary of State of New York in 1922.